 Babies born from multiple-birth pregnancies are more likely to be born small.
-Sixteen of the infants born at less than 500 grams were from multiple-birth pregnancies.
-The smallest baby ever known to have lived long enough to leave a hospital was 243 grams (8.6 ounces) and was born at 23 weeks gestation.
+Eighteen of the infants born at less than 500 grams were from multiple-birth pregnancies.
+The smallest baby ever known to have lived long enough to leave a hospital was 212 grams (7.47 ounces) and was born at 24 weeks gestation (Tewari, 2021).

-Maternal health issues and use of drugs, alcohol or tobacco during pregnancy, are other factors that may cause children to be born premature or with low birth weights.
-Twenty-six mothers had medical complications such as diabetes or preeclampsia, four mothers used alcohol during pregnancy, 15 admitted to smoking during pregnancy, and 29 abused illegal or prescription drugs.
+Maternal health issues and use of drugs, alcohol or tobacco during pregnancy are other factors that may cause children to be born premature or with low birth weights.
+Thirteen mothers had medical complications such as diabetes or preeclampsia, one mother used alcohol during pregnancy, one admitted to smoking during pregnancy, and seven abused illegal or prescription drugs.

-Nineteen of the children who died from natural causes within the first year of life were known to have had no prenatal care.
-Twelve of these children were known to have been born before the 37th week of gestation and 16 were low birth weight.
+Ten of the children who died from natural causes within the first year of life were known to have had no prenatal care.
+Nine of these children were known to have been born before the 37th week of gestation and all ten were low birth weight.